Johann Dietrich von Hülsen: Military career

 Hülsen's military career modeled that of other Junker sons.
 Many of the Junkers owned immense estates, especially in the north-eastern half of Germany (i.e., the Prussian provinces of Brandenburg, Pomerania, Silesia, West Prussia, East Prussia and Posen).
 Their younger sons followed careers as soldiers (Fahnenjunker); consequently, the Junkers controlled the Prussian Army.

 At the age of seventeen, Hülsen entered the Prussian Infantry Regiment No. 2 under the command of Lieutenant General Otto Magnus von Doenhoff, became a Fahnrich (cadet) on 8 June 1715, and took part in the Pomerania campaign of the Great Northern War in the same year.
 In 1721, the regiment was stationed between Insterburg and Rastenburg.
 Hülsen was promoted to second lieutenant on 1 August 1722, and on 13 July 1728, to first lieutenant.
 His length of time as a lieutenant, 15 years, were a consequence of his lack of education and polish.
 Throughout his career, his manners remained rough and his profanity was legendary.

-In the War of the Polish Succession, his regiment, now under the command of Field Marshall Erhard Ernst von Röder, moved to Magdeburg, and subsequently to Heidelberg, with Prince Eugene of Savoy.
+In the War of the Polish Succession, his regiment, now under the command of Field Marshal Erhard Ernst von Röder, moved to Magdeburg, and subsequently to Heidelberg, with Prince Eugene of Savoy.
 After the winter camp in the Münsterland, the campaign was carried out without success in 1735, and finally the regiment retreated.
 In Halberstadt, Hülsen was promoted to the staff captain on the occasion of a troop-show before Frederick William I; in April 1738, back in East Prussia, he was promoted to captain, and received his own company.